-Access to electric kilns and basic ceramics supplies, clay and glazes are provided in our newly created Ceramics Studio.
+Access to electric kilns and basic ceramics supplies, clay and glazes are provided in our Ceramics Studio.

 Established in 2015, the ceramics studio can accommodate those with previous experience and those new to working with ceramics.
-This summer we will be firing to cone 04 and cone 6 with two electric kilns that can handle pieces 24" tall and 21" in diameter.
+We fire to cone 04 and cone 6 with two electric kilns that can handle pieces 24" tall and 21" in diameter.
 Residents interested in using the ceramics studio are highly encouraged to bring their own clay and glaze supplies if possible.
-A ceramics staff person will be there to lead workshops, assist with projects and manage the studio.
+A ceramics staff person is available to lead workshops, assist with projects, and manage the studio.
 Please note that due to drying and firing times, the ceramics studio should be most utilized at the beginning of the residency session.